 Program areas at NEWFS

-Retail shopsthe retail shops at garden in the woods and nasami farm served members (with discounts), visitors, and wholesale customers by offering a large selection of known-provenance Native plants they could find nowhere else plus books related to botany and horticulture and selected gifts.membership - served 6,016 members with a range of benefits, including e-communications, publications, education and nursery discounts, reciprocal admissions programs, and special events.
-Began to move events from remote to hybrid models as covid-19 concerns decreased.
+Visitor center - retail operations at garden in the woods and nasami farm serve members (with discounts), visitors, and wholesale customers by offering a large selection of known-provenance Native plants they could find nowhere else, plus books and merchandise related to botany, horticulture, and conservation.
+The organization sold over 103,000 Native plants, an increase of 30% over 2022.
+With a limited selection of Native plants at nurseries and garden centers, and few of these offering wild-type plants of known provenance, Native Plant sales remain a critical point of delivery on the organization's mission.membership - served 6,542 member households with a range of benefits, including e-communications, publications, education and nursery discounts, reciprocal admissions programs, and special events.